tmm6907/GoServer/README.md

 ```

 ### Output *out.json*
 Where **nwi** is the total score of walkability for the given area.
+Scores range from 0-20.
 ```js
 // address with zipcode
 {